 By Ron Daniels

-Ron Daniels is president of the Institute of the Black World 21st Century and Distinguished Lecturer at York College City University of New York.
-He can be reached via email firstname.lastname@example.org.
+Ron Daniels is President of the Institute of the Black World 21st Century and Distinguished Lecturer at York College City University of New York.
+His articles and essays also appear on the IBW website www.ibw21.org and www.northstarnews.com.
+He can be reached via email at email@example.com